kxcdev/kxc-melange-react-native-template/README.md

 ## you can now build, install, and start the Android app with
 (cd jsland && yarn start-android)

+## to build the iOS app, you need to first perform a CocoaPods install with
+(cd jsland/apps/mobile-app/ios && pod install)
-## you can also now build, install, and start the iOS app on a simulator with
+## you then should be able to build, install, and start the iOS app on a simulator with
 (cd jsland && yarn start-ios-sim-iphone15)
 ## or, to run the iOS app on a real device: open the Xcode project and proceed in Xcode
 ## more instructions are available with